If you have decided to invest in equities, here's how to go about it.

 Only sell stocks for tax purposes or because you need the money.
 Why incur the costs of buying and selling just to replace one random stock with another?
 Portfolio Turnover

-- Buy a small (up to 5 or 6) selection of widely diversified funds with the lowest possible Total Expense Ratio (total costs as a percentage of funds under management).
-You may chose either Investment Trusts or Unit Trusts or Open Ended Investment Companies (OEICS) or Exchange Traded Funds.
+- Buy a small (up to 5 or 6) selection of widely diversified funds with the lowest possible Ongoing Charges Figure (OCF - total costs as a percentage of funds under management).
+You may chose either Investment Trusts Open Ended Investment Companies (OEICS) or Exchange Traded Funds.

 Sell for tax reasons or because you need the money.
 Also sell if the fund does anything to suggest it is changing its character (for example, it is taken over or changes its investment objectives).